 Police and Fire

 Police The Chula Vista Police Department has not met it’s Priority 1 response times in well over a decade.
 Historically, every candidate for city council has promised you to reduce police response times and that public safety is their priority.
 I have worked hard with our city staff and City Council to hire more police officers and support personnel to help bring down response times.
-By April on 2020 we will have 124 patrol officers and by August of 2020 we’ll have 144.
+In 2008 we had 227 sworn police officers, today we have 249.
 With all the new police officer hires, we will get the response times down.

 In our district (District 4, south west CV) we typically have just as many illegal pot shops as we do 7-11’s and StarBucks.
 Because the San Diego County District Attorney’s office often fails to prosecute these illegal nefarious operators, the city has had to use civil action to evict operators from their place of business.
 This method is extremely slow and because the operators make so much illegal money, they can fight us and slow the process to a crawl.
 I have been the most outspoken council member to demand we start up a neighborhood prosecution.